douglasmasho/bugtray-client/README.md

 A Bug tracking Application.

 ## Important
 This is the client-side, the server side of the application is needed to run this.
-The server side code can be found [here]() This is a Work In Progress.
+The server side code can be found [here](https://github.com/douglasmasho/bugtray-server).

+This is a Work In Progress.

 ## Technologies used